Methylene Blue in Sepsis & Septic Shock

 Methylene Blue in A Small Sepsis RCT

 Today, I’m going to be discussing an article that was published in the March issue of Critical Care.
-March 13th to be exact.
+March 13th, to be exact.
 It is titled “Early adjunctive, methylene blue in patients with septic shock: a randomized controlled trial.
-Ibarra-Estrada and some other legends in the field put together a small RCT looking at using Methylene Blue as an adjunct to other vasopressors in patients with septic shock.
-I really like this trial.
+Ibarra-Estrada and some other legends in the field put together a tiny RCT to use Methylene Blue as an adjunct to other vasopressors in patients with septic shock.
+I like this trial.
 That’s my first bias.
-It may have to do with the fact that it is great work but also with the fact that I am quite the fan of Glenn Hernandez.
+It may have to do with the fact that it is excellent work and that I am quite a fan of Glenn Hernandez.
 He is an intensivist that has put out fantastic publications in the past.

 The ANDROMEDA SHOCK 2 trial is currently in the works.
-To be quite frank, these teams do really good work.
-The way that they assessed fluid responsiveness in patients who were enrolled in the ANDROMEDA SHOCK trial, but also in this particular methylene blue trial were quite sophisticated.
+These teams do excellent work.
+The way that they assessed fluid responsiveness in patients who were enrolled in the ANDROMEDA SHOCK trial, but also in this particular methylene blue trial, was quite sophisticated.
 I’ll get some more of that in a moment.
-Before I go further down this post, keep in mind that this is not medical advice and I recommend you read this article for yourself before you trust me.
+Before I go further down this post, remember that this is not medical advice, and I recommend you read this article for yourself before you trust me.

-Here is how the typical sepsis management goes: Patient shows up with suspected sepsis, they get blood cultures, antibiotics, fluids.
+Here is how the typical sepsis management goes: The patient shows up with suspected sepsis, and they get blood cultures, antibiotics, and fluids.
 If the fluids do not get the job done at restoring perfusion, then the patients get vasopressors.
-We all know the drill, norepinephrine is the first line vasopressors for most and then at some point clinicians add vasopressin so on and so forth.
-Obviously it’s much more complicated that than but that’s beyond the scope of this post.
+We all know the drill, norepinephrine is the first-line vasopressor for most, and then at some point, clinicians add vasopressin so on and so forth.
+It’s much more complicated then, but that’s beyond the scope of this post.

 Methylene Blue Mechanism for Sepsis

-To quote to paper “methylene blue is a specific inhibitor or the inducible nitric oxide synthase” and “soluble guanylate cyclase”.
-What this does is restore the behavior of the blood vessels when there’s too much nitric oxide around hence causing a vasopressors-like effect.
-In 2019 I covered two papers (listed above) that were published in 2001 and 2002.
-These showed possible benefits to methylene blue but here we are in 2023 before the excitement finally is coming back.
+To quote to paper, “methylene blue is a specific inhibitor or the inducible nitric oxide synthase” and “soluble guanylate cyclase.”
+This restores the behavior of the blood vessels when there’s too much nitric oxide around, hence causing a vasopressors-like effect.
+2019 I covered two papers (listed above) published in 2001 and 2002.
+These showed possible benefits to methylene blue, but here we are in 2023 before the excitement finally comes back.

 Exploring the Paper

 Let’s get started on reviewing what took place during this clinical trial.
-This is an investigator initiated, parallel, double blinded, randomized controlled trial.
+This is an investigator-initiated, parallel, double-blinded, randomized controlled trial.
 It was performed at an academic institution in Mexico.
 The particular unit was a MedSurg ICU.
 By definition, the patients had to be in septic shock.
 They also had to be enrolled in the trial within 24 hours of presentation.
-One of the things that one has to be very very cognizant of when even thinking about administering methylene blue to a patient is their home meds.
+One of the things that one has to be very, very aware of when even thinking about administering methylene blue to a patient is their home meds.
 You see, methylene blue interacts with SSRIs and causes serotonin syndrome.
-When we provide methylene blue in the Cardiothoracic ICU, we are very diligent about ensuring that the patient is not on these types of medications.
+When we provide methylene blue in the Cardiothoracic ICU, we diligently ensure that the patient is not on these types of medications.
 There are other interactions listed in the exclusion criteria of the paper that they avoided as well.

 Dosing of Methylene Blue in Sepsis/Septic Shock

-The dosing of methylene blue in this population is different than what we typically use in the cardiothoracic ICU.
-The reason for this is because post operative vasoplegia typically resolves in less time than septic shock.
-Usually within 6 hours.
-Here, they used an infusion of 100 mg of methylene blue over six hours, once a day for a total of three doses/days.
-This was in addition to the normal sepsis management.
-I always have to tip my hat to the authors, especially in this team, for how they assessed for fluid responsiveness.
+The dosing of methylene blue in this population differs from what we typically use in the cardiothoracic ICU.
+This is because post-operative vasoplegia typically resolves in less time than septic shock, usually within 6 hours.
+Here, they used an infusion of 100 mg of methylene blue over six hours, once a day, for three doses/days.
+This was in addition to the everyday sepsis management.
+I always have to tip my hat to the authors, especially in this team, for how they assessed fluid responsiveness.
 They performed frequent echocardiogram’s on these patients, pulse pressure, variation, tidal volume challenges, and respiratory variation of carotid peak-flow velocity.
-I have to admit that I do not perform the latter two of those in my practice routinely.
-In other words, this was the best fluid resuscitation that a patient can receive per the current practice recommendations.
+I must admit that I do not perform the latter two in my practice routinely.
+In other words, this was the best fluid resuscitation that a patient could receive per the current practice recommendations.

 They were able to enroll a total of 91 patients in the study.
-This is not a sufficient quantity of patients in order to appropriately power a number of outcomes such as mortality, which is why the authors recommend performing a larger RCT sooner rather than later.
+There needs to be a sufficient quantity of patients to appropriately power several outcomes such as mortality, which is why the authors recommend performing a larger RCT sooner rather than later.

 Let’s take a look at the outcomes.

-The secondary outcome was the vasopressor free days at 28 days.
-Here, the methylene blue was also beneficial where the median was 23.9 vasopressors-free days versus 19.5 in the control group.
-A median difference of one day.
-Right off the bat, without continuing looking at the other secondary all comes one can deduce that the ICU length of stay should to be shorter in the methylene blue group.
+The secondary outcome was the vasopressor-free days at 28 days.
+Here, methylene blue was also beneficial; the median was 23.9 vasopressors-free days versus 19.5 in the control group—a median difference of one day.
+Without looking at the other secondary outcomes, one can deduce that theta should ICU length of stay shorter in the methylene blue group.

 As the patients got out of shock earlier, one would hope that the cumulative fluid balance would be less in the methylene blue group.
 This ended up being true.
-Turns out that there was a mean difference of approximately 750 mL between the two groups which ended up being statistically significant.
-There was no difference when it comes to days on mechanical ventilation, nor mortality but this is where a more appropriately powered study could be helpful as there were trends towards improvement in both of these categories.
+There was a mean difference of approximately 750 mL between the two groups, which was statistically significant.
+There was no difference between days of mechanical ventilation and mortality, but a more appropriately powered study could be helpful as there were trends toward improvement in both categories.

-It was pretty clear cut, however, that there was an improvement in the ICU length of stay with the methylene blue group, being a median of 1.5 days shorter as well as hospital length of stay where the methylene blue group was discharged a median of 2.7 days sooner.
+It was clear cut, however, that there was an improvement in the ICU length of stay with the methylene blue group, a median of 1.5 days shorter, and hospital length of stay where the methylene blue group was discharged a median of 2.7 days sooner.

 I need to get back to the mortality outcome, however.
-These clinicians did a phenomenal job of identifying these patients and starting them on the appropriate therapies very soon in the course of their illness.
-In addition, the used the best that we know of today for fluid responsiveness.
-It seems like they were on top of every one of these patients, whether it be in the methylene blue group or in the control group.
+These clinicians did a phenomenal job identifying these patients and starting them on the appropriate therapies very soon during their illness.
+In addition, they used the best we know today for fluid responsiveness.
+They were on top of all of these patients, whether in the methylene blue or control groups.
 What’s disappointing here is that the mortality in the control group was 46%.

-This mortality is higher than what we’ve seen in other septic shock trials such as the PROMISE, PROCESS, and ARISE trials.
-To be fair, the APACHE score was higher here than the PROMISE trial which had approximately 30% mortality.
-But still, these are the patients that you and I are likely taking care of.
-Is the best we could currently do a mortality that’s hovering around 40%?
-Sepsis mortality, despite the best optimization we can do is still incredibly high.
+This mortality is higher than what we’ve seen in other septic shock trials, such as the PROMISE, PROCESS, and ARISE trials.
+The APACHE score was higher here than the PROMISE trial, which had approximately 30% mortality.
+But still, these are the patients you and I are likely caring for.
+Is the best we could currently do a mortality hovering around 40%?
+Despite the best optimization we can do, Sepsis is still incredibly high.
 The methylene blue group had a 33% mortality at 28 days.
-This is better than the control group but this is not statistically significant.
-This is why larger studies need to take place because the study is not powered for a mortality benefit.
+This is better than the control group but is not statistically significant.
+More extensive studies are needed because the study is not powered for a mortality benefit.

 Limitations

 There are numerous limitations to the study, which the authors freely admit.
-This is why it’s important to always read the paper for yourself, as opposed to trusting what I actually say here.
+This is why it’s essential to always read the paper for yourself instead of trusting what I say here.

 Adverse Effects of Methylene Blue in Septic Shock

-The adverse effects were things that are common to those of us who are used to administering methylene, blue and other clinical scenarios.
+The adverse effects were familiar to those administering methylene blue and other clinical scenarios.
 93% of patients had a green/blue discoloration of their urine.
-There are numerous pictures on the Internet which show this.
-It’s funny because if one were to do a blinded or CT on methylene blue, they would have to hide the urine to not know who is in which group.
+Numerous pictures on the Internet show this.
+It’s funny because if one were to do a blinded RCT on methylene blue, they would have to hide the urine not to know who is in which group.
 There was also an expected difference in methemoglobin saturation between the two groups.
 This did not cause any clinical effects.
 There was also no change in the ejection fraction, PF ratio, renal function, and LFTs.

 Wrapping it up.

-All in all, I commend these authors for exploring a relatively inexpensive therapy to treat patients with septic shock.
-There is a lot of research going on with therapeutics, such as angiotensin II, which, to be honest, is extremely expensive, so not every institution has it in stock.
-At times, it is important to reach within the therapeutics that we already have our institutions, and potentially seek new ways to use them in order to benefit our patients.
-More research on methylene blue is definitely necessary, but this is a fantastic step in the right direction.
+Overall, I commend these authors for exploring a relatively inexpensive therapy to treat patients with septic shock.
+There is a lot of research going on with therapeutics, such as angiotensin II, which, to be honest, is extremely expensive, so only some institutions have it in stock.
+At times, it is essential to reach within the therapeutics we already have in our institutions and seek new ways to use them to benefit our patients.
+More research on methylene blue is necessary, but this is a fantastic step in the right direction.

 Citations Regarding Methylene Blue in Sepsis & Septic Shock